JakeHukari/PyRecker/README.md

 # PyRecker
-Simple python script to spam web requests
+A simple python script to spam web requests

 # Instructions
 ### (Only tested on windows but it definitely works on everything else)